 If you're aware of flying-fox camps that contain either grey-headed or spectacled flying-foxes that are not shown on the interactive web tool, there are 3 ways report the camp:

-- notify the Department of Planning and Environment by emailing details of the camp to firstname.lastname@example.org.
+- notify the Department of Climate Change, Energy, the Environment and Water by emailing details of the camp to firstname.lastname@example.org.